Mixed memories in Hopfield networks: Introduction

 The tools used to prove the results of Section \thv(S1.2) are of two types, purely analytical on the one hand, and probabilistic on the other.
-The strategy behind the proof of Theorem \thv(1.theo2.mix) consists in reducing the system of random equations \eqv(1.1.4) to a deterministic system in which the patterns $\xi^{\mu}$ are replaced by configurations of the Rademacher system on the hypercube.
-In Section 2, exploiting the remarkable properties of the Rademacher system (summarised in Section \thv(S2.1)), this purely deterministic system is introduced and solved (see Sections \thv(S2.2) and \thv(S2.3), respectively).
+The strategy behind the proof of Theorem \thv(1.theo2.mix) consists in reducing the system of random equations \eqv(1.1.3)-\eqv(1.1.4) to a deterministic system in which the patterns $\xi^{\mu}$ are replaced by configurations of the Rademacher system on the hypercube.
+In Section 2, exploiting the remarkable properties of the Rademacher system, summarised in Section \thv(S2.1), this purely deterministic system is introduced.
+Its solutions are are presented in Section \thv(S2.2), specifically in Proposition \thv(2.prop1) (for the case $F(x)=\frac{1}{2}x^2$) and Proposition \thv(2.prop2) (for the general case).
+Section \thv(S6) contains the proofs of the results of Section \thv(S2.2).
 Section \thv(S3) provides the key probabilistic tool (Proposition \thv(3.prop1)) that allows us to reduce \eqv(1.1.4) to deterministic equations in the Rademacher system.
 It also contains the proofs of the results of Section \thv(S1.1).
 Those of Section \thv(S1.2) are presented in Section \thv(S4).
 They are based on the results of the previous two sections and on probabilistic techniques.
-Finally, in an appendix, we solve the system $\SS_{n,F}$ (see \eqv(1.2.1.12bis)) for the classical and dense Hopfield models and briefly discuss the energy of their mixed memories.
+Finally, in Section \thv(S5), we solve the system $\SS_{n,F}$ (see \eqv(1.2.1.12bis)) for the classical and dense Hopfield models and briefly discuss the energy of their mixed memories.